phaze-the-dumb/VRCOSCS/docs.md

 **Conditional Statements!**

 Oh boy, my favourite part of this.
-We can add conditional statements or if statements if you like to our code.
+We can add conditional statements or if statements like this.

 ```yml
 - OSC Actions: